nosqlbench/nosqlbench-docs/site/content/reference/parameter_types.md

 section, [Activity Params](../activity-parameters).

 *Driver* Parameters are those provided by an activity type.
 These parameters are documented for each activity type.
-You can see them by running `nb help <activity type>`.
+You can see them by running `nb5 help <activity type>`.

 Driver parameters may be dynamic. *Dynamic* Activity Parameters are parameters which may be changed while an activity is running.
 This means that scenario scripting logic may change some variables